-A Liquid-Crystal Display (LCD) is a flat-panel display or other electronically modulating optical device that uses the light-modulating properties of liquid crystals combined with polarizers.
+A Liquid-Crystal Display (LCD) is a flat-panel display or another electronically modulating optical device that uses the light-modulating properties of liquid crystals combined with polarizers.
 It is very common to use them to get and upgrade electronic systems and display the results.
-In this blog we are going to talk about how to use them using the I2C communications of your PLC controller.
+In this post, we are going to talk about how to use them using the I2C communications of your PLC controller.

 Any of our industrial Programmable Logic Controllers

 A liquid crystal LCD (In this example we will be using a 16x2)

 There are a lot of liquid-crystal displays in the market; in our case, we will be using a 16x2 size DEM 16215 an HW-061 I2C interface module.
 For the industrial Arduino PLC we will use an M-Duino 50RRA+ WiFi/BT.